kevinfjbecker/paper-airplanes/README.md

 </html>
 ```

 The content of the file is less important than checking that Vite is ready to go.
-We are in the "hello world" stage of the project.
+You are in the "hello world" stage of the project.

 ### Test Vite dev setup